rhviana/sdia/faq/02-routing-models/faq-02-routing-models.md

 > **GDCR Framework** · 2026 · ✍️ [Ricardo Luz Holanda Viana](https://orcid.org/0009-0009-9549-5862) · 🔗 [DOI: 10.5281/zenodo.xxxxx](https://doi.org/10.5281/zenodo.xxxxx) · ⚖️ [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 This framework is an original architectural work.
 For academic, technical, or professional citations, please use the metadata provided above.
-For commercial inquiries, contact the author directly via ORCID/LinkedIn.

-This document is part of the **Gateway Domain‑Centric Routing (GDCR)** framework and represents original architectural work authored by Ricardo Luz Holanda Viana.
-Reuse, adaptation, and distribution are permitted only with proper attribution.
-Any derivative or equivalent architectural implementation must reference the original work and associated DOI.
+Reuse, adaptation, and distribution are permitted provided that proper attribution to the original author and DOI is maintained.

 -----------------------------------